OneCrazyCoder/MMOGamepadOverlay/README.md

 ## Position and size properties

 **Hotspots** are positions on the screen of significance, such as where a mouse click should occur in a Key Sequence as mentioned before.
-Hotspots and HUD Element positions (and sizes) are specified as X and Y coordinates with Y=0 being the top of the window/screen/bitmap and X=0 being the left side.
+Positions of Hotspots, HUD Elements, Icons, and so on are specified as X and Y coordinates with Y=0 representing the top and X=0 representing the left side.
+Some properties use 4 coordinates to represent a rectangle, arranged as X (left edge), Y (top edge), Width, and then Height.

+Each of the 2-4 coordinates can have up to 3 values - the *Anchor*, the *Fixed Offset*, and the *Scaling Offset*, in that order. *It is NOT required to specify all 3,* or even more than one per coordinate.

-Each axis can possibly have a relative and/or an absolute value.
-The relative value is related to the size of the target game's window/screen size, and the absolute value is in pixels.
-They can be specified in the format ``relativeValue% +/- absoluteValue`` if specify both.
-Some relative values can be also be specified by shortcuts like L/T/R/B/C/CX/CY/W/H instead of numbers.
+The anchor represents the starting point as a relative position (usually to the target game's window/screen size), and is expressed as either percent (like 50%, or 0.5 if you prefer) or by special shortcuts like L/T/R/B/C/CX/CY/W/H instead of numbers.
+If no anchor is specified, it is assumed to be 0% (the top-left corner).

+After the anchor (if there is one) is the offsets in pixels.
+If you specify only one offset (or only one number overall) it will be the *scaling offset*, which will be multiplied by the global  [System] property ``UIScale=``.
+If you specify two offsets, the first will be a *fixed offset* (NOT multiplied by UIScale) and the second will be the scaling offset (which you can just set to 0 if you don't need one).

+Each value after the first one within a coordinate should be separated by a '+' or `-' sign, and full coordinates are separated from each other by a comma or 'x' (i.e. "10 x 5" or "10, 5")

 Some accepted examples of valid positions for reference:

     # Center of the screen/window
     = 50% x 50%
-    = 0.5, 0.5
+    = 0.5, CY
+    # Pixel position 200x by 100y, multiplied by UIScale
+    = 200 x 100
+    # Same but ignoring UIScale
-    = CX CY
+    = 200+0, 100+0
     # 10 pixels to the left of right edge, and
     # 5 pixels down from 30.5% of the game window's height
+    # (10 and 5 will be multiplied by UIScale)
     = R - 10, 30.5% + 5
-    # Pixel position 200 x 100 regardless of target window size
-    = 200 x 100

-In some cases multiple coordinates can be used in a single property, such as when specifying both the position and size of the rectangle to copy from a bitmap image or multiple hotspots in a single line.
-These just follow the same pattern but continue to alternate between X and Y coordinates.
-For example:
+    # BR corner offset -50x and -75y (un-scaled)
+    # then another 10 (scaled) up from there
+    = R-50 + 0, B -75 -10
+    # Rectangle with full height but 50%-75% of the width

-    Bitmap = MyImage: 50%, 0, 25%, H
+    = 50%, 0, 25%, H

-means 50% of the image size for the left edge of the source rectangle to copy, the top of the image for the top edge, 25% of the image width for the width, and the entire height of the image for the height.
+In addition to the [System] property ``UIScale=``, the *scaling offset* can also be further affected by different target window sizes by use of ``BaseScaleResolutionX=`` and ``BaseScaleResolutionY=``.
+Setting these to a non-zero value will cause scaling offsets to be multiplied by the difference between the value set and the actual window size.
+If both are set to a non-zero value, then only X/Width values will be multiplied by (TargetWindowWidth / BaseScaleResolutionX) and the Y/Height values by (Height / Y).
+If only one is set then all coordinates will be multiplied by Width / X OR Height / Y, whichever is specified.

+*Properties that only have a single value such as BorderSize, TitleHeight, and FontSize are always considered "scaling" and are thus affected by the above scaling factors!*

 ## Controls Layers